sdenisse89/spriteCloudTA/README.md

 ### Motivation

-I chose to implement 2 test scenarios which I felt were the most important
+I chose to implement 2 test scenarios which I felt were the most important for a general web store.

 1) A user logging in and purchasing a pet